ovaleanu/kubernetes/docs/kubefed_contrail.md

 ### Deploy a federated app

-We have the KubeFed Control Plane up and running with both clusters registered.
+I have the KubeFed Control Plane up and running with both clusters registered.
 Now, I am  going to deploy a federated application.
 This application is a nginx web server serving a welcome page.

-I will label the nodes that are port of the federation
+I will label the nodes that are part of the federation

 ```
 $ kubectl label kubefedclusters -n kube-federation-system contrail-1 federation-enabled=true